 The Student Led Charge

 The lights dim and the audience settle into their seats.
-The announcement to silencedrury_theatre_logo_small_shield all cellphones comes in over the speakers.
+The announcement to silence all cellphones comes in over the speakers.
 Backstage the stage mangers call for places, while the actors prepare their second skins, ready to shed who they are and become someone else as the lights come up.
 These are the exhilarating, adrenaline pumping moments that proceed any theatre performance, and for students in Drury University’s Theatre Department it’s no different.

 The DU Theatre Department puts on four main stage shows per year, two in the fall semester and two in the spring.
 The main stage shows are typically directed by the department’s faculty and consist of a musical in the fall and a classical show in the spring.
 The 2016-17 season however has seen a couple changes to the department, and one of the biggest is that two of this season’s main stage shows will be student directed